BusterBrown1218/HTSL/README.md

 3. Launch game

 To edit import files, do "/ct files" ingame, navigate into the HTSL folder, go into "Action Imports" and you can create new importable files.

+Thanks to Housing Editor for making this possible